 Further information on the examination could be found at:

-If you are planning to discontinue your study, you may wish to discuss with staff of your school course management office or your lecturers.
+If you are planning to discontinue your study, you may wish to discuss with staff of your school Education Management Office or your lecturers.
 You may wish to consider applying for intermission as an alternative.

 Should you decide to proceed with course discontinuation, you should be aware of the strict deadlines which apply with regards to discontinuing units and courses and the financial and academic penalties that will be applied.

-If you have any questions related to the content of the orientation webpage, you may raise them during the school’s orientation day.
-You may also be asked questions on the content to ensure you have a better understanding.
+If you have any questions related to the content of the orientation webpage, you may raise them during the school’s virtual orientation day.